 sleek background for Doyle Law Group in Raleigh

-Grandparents' Child Custody Rights
+Grandparents Child Custody Rights in North Carolina

 In Raleigh, Grandparents have some limited statutorily defined rights under North Carolina Child Custody Law for visitation with minor children in custody disputes.
 NCGS 50-13.2 provides for Grandparents being allowed visitation in a Raleigh Child Custody Order when the issue of child custody is in dispute provided the Court deems it appropriate and the Grandparents have formally made themselves parties and requested this be addressed by the court.

 Grandparents may not, however, file an independent action for child custody or for visitation based upon their status as grandparents.
-This is due to the constitutionally protected status of the biological parent being the controlling factor.
+This is due to the constitutionally protected status of the biological parents being the controlling factor.
 In addition, Grandparents may not seek visitation with their grandchildren when the family is intact (Mom, Dad, and child) because they are not being allowed to see their grandchildren.

 Predetermined Custody